On this page:

-Harmful chemicals, such as asbestos, arsenic, lead, and others could be hiding within the paper, the primer, or the adhesive used to hold it in place.
-Some of these unhealthy or downright deadly chemicals could cause the contractor to shut down your project, particularly polyvinyl chloride (PVC) products, until professionals can contain the hazard.
+Harmful chemicals, such as asbestos, arsenic, lead, and others could be hiding within the paper, the primer, or the adhesive used to hold it in place, particularly in wallpapers that pre-date the 1980s.
+Some of these unhealthy or downright deadly chemicals could cause the contractor to shut down your project until professionals can contain the hazard.

-These cleanup procedures must get completed by professionals.
+If hazardous materials are present, specific cleanup procedures must be completed by professionals.
 Therefore, it could add hundreds of dollars to your wallpaper removal project before you can hang new wallpaper or apply paint.

-However, without special conditions or preparation, wallpaper removal usually costs about $3.00 per square foot.
-Most homeowners pay $400 – $1,000, though the national average is $750.
-This can greatly impact the price of your new wallpaper or painting project, keep reading to learn what impacts the cost.
+However, without special conditions or preparation, wallpaper removal usually costs $1 to $5 per square foot.
+Most homeowners pay $400 to $1,200 per room to have wallpaper removed, though the national average is $800.

 Wallpaper Removing Procedures